 These days with the extreme weather events, new virus variants, and economic uncertainties regularly making headlines I find my thoughts turning to how to build climate resilient wealth.
 On the one hand that means emphasizing the sustainable and non-financial stores of value I highlighted in this post.
 It also means investing my retirement savings in the solutions to our challenges and NOT the causes.
 I cannot achieve that outcome investing in the stock market, which prioritizes shareholders and profits above all else, even the SRI & ESG options (for the sake of transparency I’ll remind readers that about 30% of my retirement account still resides in ESG/SRI funds).
-The change I want to see in the world can only be brought about by investing in the regenerative economy.
+The change I want to see in the world can only be brought about through regenerative finance.

 - What is the Regenerative Economy?

-- Regenerative Economy Leaders
+- Regenerative Finance Leaders

 - Regenerative Agriculture – the Gateway to Regenerative Investing

 - Regenerative Investments in People (Not Just Planet)

 - Is Investing in the Regenerative Economy Only for the Wealthy?